 - Higher electric base rates, effective April 1, 2017, as a result of the March 2017 MoPSC electric rate order, which increased margins by an estimated \$100 million.
-The change in electric base rates is the sum of the change in base rates (estimate) (+\$61 million) and the effect of lower net energy costs included in base rates (+\$39 million) in the Electric and Natural Gas Margins table above.
-Higher electric base rates incorporated the effect of the suspension of operations at the New Madrid Smelter. - Increased transmission services revenues due to additional rate base investment, which increased margins by \$11 million. - The recovery of labor and benefit costs for crews assisting other utilities with power restoration efforts primarily caused by hurricane damage, which increased revenues by \$7 million.
+The change in electric base rates is the sum of the change in base rates (estimate) (+\$61 million) and the effect of lower net energy costs included in base rates (+\$39 million) in the table above.
+Higher electric base rates incorporated the effect of the suspension of operations at the New Madrid Smelter. - Revenues from other cost recovery mechanisms, primarily due to MEEIA customer energy-efficiency program costs, which increased margins \$24 million.
+See Other Operations and Maintenance Expenses in this section for the related offsetting increase in MEEIA customer energy-efficiency program costs. - Increased transmission services revenues due to additional rate base investment, which increased margins \$11 million. - An increase in power restoration assistance provided to other utilities and the associated recovery of labor and benefit costs for crews supporting those efforts, which increased revenues \$7 million.